shubsmastan/flourish-ed/README.md

 <!-- Next Steps/Ideas

-- Add a deletion state
-- Add icons to modal forms and card (LO, etc.)
 - Apply filters on class pages (e.g. by week, month, term, past) and reverse sort?
 - Improve responsiveness of dashboard once all UI features implemented
 - Find a styled calendar component for date input?